lucablackwell/heroica/possible-options.md

 4. skills - unneeded if bound with weapons?
 5. shop
     * show gold, shop weapons
- buy weapon
+    * buy weapon
        * if enough gold:
          * remove gold
          * remove weapon from shop
          * add weapon to weapon inventory
          * add related skill to skill inventory
          * show `?? bought for ?? gold`
        * if not enough gold:
          * show relevant message `Not enough gold!`
+6. stats
+   * show statistics